(This article has been updated to reflect current trends.)

 I, on the other hand, do no outbound telemarketing whatsoever, and my blog writing schedule is erratic at best.

-“You really should blog more often,” he said to me.
+“You really should blog more often,” Casey said to me.

-- Working on ways to help my clients grow their businesses;
+- I spend one-third of my day helping my clients grow their businesses;

-If you have a story to tell, and especially if you are able to help others, write about it.
-That’s what Internet presence is really all about — improving the way you and your business appear online.
+And isn’t that precisely what Internet presence is all about — improving the way you and your business appear online.